 How much does it cost to insure a Honda Accord?

-- Crash rate stats: When an insurance company determines your premium, recent crash rate statistics will be taken into consideration.
-For example, if you drive a vehicle that is statistically involved in more accidents, your rate will likely be higher.
-According to the latest data by the Insurance Institute for Highway Safety (IIHS), there were approximately 34 deaths between 2014-2017 for passengers or drivers of Honda Accords — a lower number than comparable mid-size sedans in which there were an average of 36 deaths per vehicle analyzed.
+- Crash rate stats: When an insurance company determines your premium, recent crash rate statistics for your vehicle may be taken into consideration.
+According to the latest data by the Insurance Institute for Highway Safety (IIHS), there were approximately 34 deaths per million between 2015 and 2018 for passengers or drivers of model year 2014-2017 Honda Accords.
+This is lower than the average death rate for comparable mid-size sedans.

-- Price of parts: When you get into an accident, your insurance policy may pay out to repair your vehicle.
+- Price of parts: When you get into a covered accident, your insurance policy may pay out to repair your vehicle, depending on your coverage types and limits.
 If your vehicle requires special, costly or hard-to-get parts, your premium could be higher.
-However, because Honda is a global company with factories in several countries, including the United States, parts are generally easier to acquire.
+As Honda is a global company with factories in several countries, including the U.S., parts are typically easier to acquire.

 Car insurance for a Honda Accord